The American dream was once defined by owning your own house.

 On the bright side, there is no federal law prohibiting you from living in a camper in your backyard.
 It will most likely be a local or HOA regulation, so you should check the law in your area first before setting up permanent residence.

-How To Live In A Camper In Your Own Land?
+How to Live in a Camper on Your Own Land

 If your heart is set on RV living, there are a few things you can do to make the dream a reality.
 Most people give up on their mobile home dreams because they haven’t done enough research before moving into a camper.
 Here are a few things you can do to live in your camper.